-Volkswagen (OTCMKTS: VWAGY) stock has had a strong 2021 so far and is up almost 60% YTD, initiated by reports that the German car company could soon steal Tesla’s (NASDAQ: TSLA) EV crown.
-Back in July, VW announced that it plans to be all-electric in Europe by 2033.
+Volkswagen (OTCMKTS: VWAGY) stock had a mixed 2022 with its stock down over 44% for the year, despite reports that the German car company could soon steal Tesla’s (NASDAQ: TSLA) EV crown.
+Back in July 2021, VW announced that it plans to be all-electric in Europe by 2033.
 In addition, the company is planning “massive” changes to its U.S. EV Program in response to President Joe Biden’s push for more electric vehicles.

 Lofty plans indeed, and finally, it seems that Tesla has a worthy competitor in an ‘old world’ car company.